longturn/freeciv21/docs/Contributing/dev-env.rst

 * On Windows, due to the nature of the integration with MSYS2, native compilation and debugging is not supported.
 This is resolved with Visual Studio as the IDE.
-* On MacOS, KDevelop is still considered experimental.
+* On MacOS X, KDevelop is still considered experimental.
 Many Mac users use `XCode <https://developer.apple.com/xcode/>`_.

 For the best results, especially if you are editing game code and not just Longturn game rulesets or documentation, you will want :strong:`Linux` to be your workstation OS.
 Many of the current developers use a Debain variant such as Ubuntu.
 Instructions for getting all of the tools needed for Debian Linux can be found in :doc:`../General/install`.
-Refer to the section titled `Debian Linux Notes`.
-Don't follow the last few steps to clone the repository (e.g. the :code:`git clone` command), that will happen in a bit.
+Do not follow the steps to clone the repository (e.g. the :code:`git clone` command), that will happen in a bit.

 GitHub
 ======